Impact

 The White Rose Foundation, Inc. has awarded grants to more than 30 mission-aligned nonprofit organizations since 2007.
 The organization also supports and provides funding to the Denver (CO) Chapter of The Links, Inc. and its programming areas: The Arts, Health and Human Services, International Trends and Services, National Trends and Services, and Services to Youth.

-2024 Fall Community Grants
+2025 Spring Community Grants

 Organizations We Have Helped